typelevel/squants/README.md

 Repository hosting for Squants is provided by Sonatype.
 To use Squants in your SBT project you will need to add the following dependency to your build.

-    "com.squants"  %% "squants"  % "0.3.3"
+    "com.squants"  %% "squants"  % "0.4.2"

-This dependency format assumes you are using Scala 2.10, the only version for which Squants 0.3.3 is built.
-If you are using Scala 2.11, and wish to use Squants 0.3.3, use the following.

-    "com.squants"  % "squants_2.10"  % "0.3.3"

-Beginning with Squants 0.4.0-SNAPSHOT, both Scala 2.10 and 2.11 builds are available.
+Beginning with Squants 0.4 series, both Scala 2.10 and 2.11 builds are available.
-Therefore, the following will work for both 2.10 and 2.11 based projects.

-    "com.squants"  %% "squants"  % "0.4.1-SNAPSHOT"

 To use Squants interactively in the Scala REPL, clone the git repo and run `sbt console`